 State Discretionary Surveys are surveys that a State may choose to conduct for pests of regulatory significance within their State (see Appendix H for the Additional Pests of Regulatory Concern list).
 States may choose to survey for a pest or group of pests (a bundled survey is preferred for efficiency) of lower national priority (not on the Priority Pest List), but important in their State for agricultural, environmental, or economic reasons.
 As in Priority Surveys, the State may focus on the host(s) of given pests or on location-specific criteria, particularly in situations where a state has evidence of risk from prior emergency actions against certain types of facilities or operations.
 Justification must be provided identifying why these surveys and pests are of concern to the State, and why this particular survey or pest cannot be included with a priority Bundled Survey as described above with high priority pests.
+Surveys for pests that are established, endemic, native, or indigenous in that state for the purpose of management, except as noted below, should not be proposed as the survey likely will not be funded.
 The State also assures that local/county survey needs are adequately addressed regarding pests of State concern.
 See Appendix O for examples.